Banging Toolbox

 #1 Best small 12v cordless jigsaw

-The Milwaukee 2445-21 M12 is one of the easiest to use and easiest to control jigsaws.
+The Milwaukee 2445-21 M12 is one of the easiest to use and control jigsaws.

 The small footprint and lightweight allow for easy handling, which is all the more impressive considering how much power is available on tap.
 It can cut trim, wood, and even fiberglass with excellent results.